SHolysh/database-manual/Appendices/B_Soil_Classification/B_Soil_Classification.md

 The difficulty with using the USCS is that soil classified as coarse-grained (i.e. more than 50% retained on a 200 mesh sieve) may still contain considerable clay and may both look like a clay-rich soil and also behave as a plastic or cohesive soil.
 Plasticity refers to the ability of a material to be deformed rapidly without cracking or crumbling and then to maintain that deformed state after the deforming force is released (e.g. molding clay into a shape).
 For this reason, describing the soil according to the USCS is quite difficult to do accurately based on field observations alone.
 It is more appropriate where laboratory testing of grain size (sieves and hydrometers) and physical properties (plastic and liquid limits) is completed.
 This is not the case for most of the borehole logs that are likely to be encountered in the ORMGP.

-As outlined in Table XXX, the USCS has a two-letter capitalized group of symbol designations (GW, GP, etc.) that is not used in other systems.
+As outlined in Table B.1.1, the USCS has a two-letter capitalized group of symbol designations (GW, GP, etc.) that is not used in other systems.
 Recognizing these symbols is important in identifying that the USCS system is being used and therefore translating the descriptions appropriately.
 Be aware that there is a sedimentological lithofacies classification system, which is described below, that uses two letters symbols as well; that system, however, only has the first letter capitalized.

 ![Table B.1.1 Unified Soil Classification System](tb_01_01.jpg)
 *Table B.1.1 Unified Soil Classification System*